What Is Cervical Dystonia?

 Dystonic Storm

 Dystonic storm is a rare occurrence that is usually seen in children with pre-existing motor conditions.
 It involves continuous dystonia that lasts a few hours.
-It may cause great pain and the child to be covered with sweat.
-If dystonic storm occurs, take your child to the nearest emergency room.
+It may cause great pain and cause the child to be covered with sweat.
+If a dystonic storm occurs, take your child to the nearest emergency room.

 Cervical Dystonia Treatment Options